-Apart from a groundwater monitoring system (separately discussed in detail in annual groundwater monitoring and corrective action reports), the piezometers located adjacent to each of the two ash ponds are the only instruments used to monitor the surface impoundment system.
+Apart from a groundwater monitoring system (separately discussed in detail in annual groundwater monitoring and corrective action reports), the piezometers adjacent to each of the two ash ponds are the only instruments used to monitor the surface impoundment system.
 Table 1 presents the location of the piezometers, along with their maximum recorded readings over the last annual inspection period.
 Please note that the easting and northing coordinates are referenced to US State Plane 1983 Florida North 0903.
 The maximum reading liquid elevations are referenced to NGVD29.
-As a point of comparison, the elevation of the top of the peripheral berm surrounding each of the ash cells is at an elevation of 195 feet NGVD29.
-The maximum elevations observed during the reporting period for all the piezometers were higher than those observed during the previous reporting period.
-The maximum elevations observed during the reporting period for P-1, P-2, P-3, and P-4 were 2.7, 5.5, 0.4, and 0.8 ft, respectively, higher than those observed during the previous reporting period.
+As a point of comparison, the top of the peripheral berm surrounding each of the ash cells is at an elevation of 195 feet NGVD29.
+The maximum elevations observed during the reporting period for all the piezometers except for PZ-3 and PZ-4 were within the range of those observed during the previous reporting period.
+The maximum elevations observed during the reporting period for P-1 and P-2 were 1.1 and 2.6 ft, respectively, lower than those observed during the previous reporting period.
+The maximum elevations observed during the reporting period.
+The maximum elevations observed during the previous reporting period for P-3 and P-4 were 0.7 and 0.2 ft higher, respectively, than those observed during the previous reporting period.